 Materials and Procedure

 To manipulate the perception of social consensus, participants were randomized into a ‘high social consensus’ or ‘low social consensus’ condition.
 Participants were first asked to estimate the proportion of the US population in 2018 that would be in support of each of the four issues (Climate Change, Universal Health Care, Death Penalty, and Slavery).
 Then, participants were given information about social consensus on each of these four issues.
-In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for [topic].
+In both conditions, participants were given feedback consisting of the base rate of support that the general American public (in 2018) had for each topic.
 Except for the topic of slavery, participants in the ‘high social consensus’ condition saw results that were 20% higher than the true base rate, and participants in our ‘low social consensus’ condition saw results that were 20% lower than the true base rate.
 For example, if 65% of Americans agree that the Death Penalty is necessary in the US, the high social consensus condition would be told that 85% agree, and the low social consensus condition would be told that 45% agree.
+The topic of slavery was added to our experimental protocol for the purposes of face validity; it seemed important for the participants to be exposed to a commonplace belief (i.e., Americans see slavery as extremely unacceptable) that had overwhelming agreement.

-After the social consensus information, participants were asked to indicate their degree of surprise at the stated level of public support and estimate levels of public levels support in 2023.
-Participants were then asked to identify their level of support for each [topic].
+After the social consensus information, participants were asked to indicate their degree of surprise with the stated level of public support and estimate levels of public levels support in 2023.
+Participants were then asked to identify their level of support for each topic.
 Next, participants completed individual difference measures on deontological and utilitarian orientation.
 Utilitarian reasoning can be defined as ethical judgement based on outcomes, not intentions.
 Likewise, deontological reasoning can be defined as ethical judgement based on whether or not behavior adheres to a preconceived set of ‘rules’, this includes concepts like ‘rights’, ‘ideals’, and explicitly recorded law.
-These differences directly impact openness to attitude change as well as the effectiveness of persuasion (Brady and Wheeler, 1996).
-For example, prior research on the interaction between social consensus and deontology indicates that higher levels of deontological orientation results in less conformation to social consensus (Pincus, 2014).
 Finally, participants provided demographic information; see Appendix A for a complete listing of Study 1 materials.

 Measures

 Primary Outcome.
-Participant support for [topic] was captured as continuous variable ranging from strong disagreement (0) to strong agreement (100) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
+Participant support for each topic was captured as continuous variable ranging from strong disagreement (0) to strong agreement (100) with the following statements: 1) “Greenhouse gas emissions generated by human activity has and will continue to change Earth's climate” (Climate Change); 2) “The US government needs to implement Universal Health Care because basic population needs are not being met.”
 (Universal Health Care); 3) “Capital Punishment (the Death Penalty) is necessary in the US” (Death Penalty), and 4) “Slavery, forced labor, and human trafficking are violations of human rights.”
 (Slavery).